 I’m not going to sugar coat things.
 While the experience of studying abroad in Germany can be amazing, it is not for everyone.
 So, especially if you are considering pursuing your entire Bachelor’s or Master’s degree in Germany, maybe you should first consider these reasons for NOT studying abroad in Germany.
 I studied abroad in Germany for one semester during my Bachelor’s and then came back to Germany to complete my entire Master’s degree.
 And while I write a lot about all the great things about studying abroad in Germany, I think it’s important that I tell you the not-so-great Continue Reading

 The best possible GPA in the U.S. is a 4.0.
 The worst passing grade in Germany is a 4.0.
 You can see why accurately converting your grade when applying to schools in a different country is important.
 Unfortunately, converting grades between different countries is confusing.
-I first encountered this confusion when I was applying to Master’s programs in Germany, and I wanted to make sure my American GPA was high enough for the programs I was applying to.
+I first encountered this confusion when I was applying to Master’s programs in Germany, and I wanted to make sure my American GPA was high enough for the programs to which I was applying.
 Note: German grades are on a scale of 1.0 (best possible grade) to 4.0 (lowest passing grade).
-5.0 is a failing grade.
-Continue Reading
+5.0 is a failing Continue Reading

 Studying in Germany is great!
 It is way cheaper than in the U.S. (as long as you go to a public school), there are great universities, and there is a huge selection of interesting degree programs (many that are even in English!).
 Regardless of how cheap the tuition is, however, moving abroad is never cheap, and you will probably want to get a part-time job during your studies.
 Step 1: Read Your Visa Carefully Before looking for a job, you need to know exactly what type of work you are allowed to do, and how many hours you are allowed Continue Reading